costycnc/costycnc-multiple-path-to-one-path-contour-line-foam-cutter-library/README.md

 # costycnc-multiple-path-to-one-path-contour-line-foam-cutter-library

+This library is for "wirecutters" is a js library to generate g-Code for a 2D foam styrofoam cutters cnc.

+You can either draw one open path which is the path which the machine will cut or you can draw some closed paths.

 These closed paths (e.g. Letters) must be connected because the cutter cannot leave the raw material like a milling machine.

 This js  helps you to create these connectors.